Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 name: difit

-description: Check code differences in progress with difit (GitHub-style diff viewer).
+description: Check code differences in working with difit (GitHub-style diff viewer).

 disable-model-invocation: true